herrbischoff/awesome-macos-command-line/README.md

 Originally by "pmbuko" with modifications by Romulo Updated by Brett Terpstra 2012
-Updated by Mathias Törnblom 2015 to support V3 in El Capitan and still keep backwards compatibility *)
+Updated by Mathias Törnblom 2015 to support V3 in El Capitan and still keep backwards compatibility Updated by Andrei Miclaus 2017 to support V4 in Sierra *)

 tell application "Mail" to quit